 Materials and Methodology

-The present experiment was carried out on Nerium oleander var. variegata with the aim of evaluating the influence of indole-3-butyric acid (IBA) concentrations and seasonal variation on rooting behavior and associated biochemical traits.
+The present experiment was carried out on Nerium oleander var. variegata with the aim of evaluating the influence of indole-3-butyric acid (IBA) concentrations and seasonal variation on rooting behaviour and associated biochemical traits.
 The study was laid out in a Completely Randomized Design (CRD) with three replications, consisting of 15 treatment combinations derived from two factors: five levels of IBA (0, 500, 1000, 2000, and 3000 ppm) and three different planting seasons (spring, summer, and autumn).
 Each treatment comprised 20 stem cuttings, making it statistically robust for comparative analysis.
 The experiment focused on both morphological and biochemical parameters to gain comprehensive insights into the propagation efficiency of the crop.
 Morphological observations included days taken for root initiation, number and length of primary and secondary roots, root diameter, number of cuttings successfully rooted, and survival percentage of rooted cuttings.
 In addition, leaf samples were analyzed for nitrogen, total sugars, and phenolic content to assess the physiological and metabolic responses under different treatment conditions.
 Such an approach integrates growth performance with biochemical profiling, thereby facilitating a better understanding of the role of growth regulators and seasonal influence in optimizing vegetative propagation of oleander.

 Result and Discussion

 Nerium oleander L. variegata began to generate root initials earlier as a result of higher IBA concentrations.
-At 2000 ppm of IBA treatment, the shortest time to root emergence (25.20 day) was achieved, and under control, the longest time to root emergence (31.54 day) was achieved.
+At 2000 ppm of IBA treatment, the shortest time to root emergence (25.20 day) was achieved, and under control, the longest time to root emergence (31.54 day) was achieved.(kindly add the image)

-The greatest number of primary adventitious roots (10.14), the greatest number of secondary adventitious roots (22.00), the longest primary root length per cutting (10.29 cm) the highest values for all root parameters were observed in Nerium oleander L treated with IBA @ 3000 ppm.Conversely, under control, the smallest lengthof primary root per cutting ( 3.61 cm )the smallest number of secondary adventitious roots ( 7.76 cm) the smallest number of primary adventitious roots (3.24).The smallest diameter of primary root (0.46mm) was recorded under control, whereas the greatest diameter of primary roots (2.29 mm) was achieved with IBA@3000 ppm.IBA@3000 ppm treated cuttings had thehighest rooting percentage (76.3), while control cuttings had the lowest rooting percentage (40.9).
+The greatest number of primary adventitious roots (10.14), the greatest number of secondary adventitious roots (22.00), the longest primary root length per cutting (10.29 cm) the highest values for all root parameters were observed in Nerium oleander L treated with IBA @ 3000 ppm.Conversely, under control, the smallest lengthof primary root per cutting ( 3.61 cm )the smallest number of secondary adventitious roots ( 7.76 cm) the smallest number of primary adventitious roots (3.24).The smallest diameter of primary root (0.46mm) was recorded under control, whereas the greatest diameter of primary roots (2.29 mm) was achieved with IBA@3000 ppm.IBA@3000 ppm treated cuttings had thehighest rooting percentage (76.3), while control cuttings had the lowest rooting percentage (40.9).(Make a table and add the images for the better impact)

 The results obtained in this study conform with various researchers like Bharathy (2001) in carnation(Dianthus caryophyllus L.)cuttings, Banday (2003) in Osmanthus fragrans Lour., Ginkgo biloba L., Prunus glandulosa Thunb., and Aloysiatriphylla Britt., Tripathi et al. (2003) in poinsettia cuttings, and Tantray (2004) in Olea europea.
 Bharmal et al. (2005) in Chrysanthemum and Khan et al. (2004) in Rosa bourboniana.

-Cuttings planted in the Autumn Season(September) took the longest time to develop roots (30.34 day), whereas cuttings put in the Summer Season (July) took the shortest time (25.26 day).Cuttings planted in the Summer Season (July) had the highest number of primary adventitious roots (8.36), the highest numberof secondary adventitious roots (17.47), the longest primary root length ( 8.57 cm) and maximum primary root diameter (1.80) .In contrast, plants planted in the Autumn Season of September had the lowest number of primary adventitious roots (4.82), the lowest number of secondary adventitious roots(11.45 ), the shortest primary root length(6.22), and the lowest primary root diameter(1.01 mm).
+Cuttings planted in the Autumn Season(September) took the longest time to develop roots (30.34 day), whereas cuttings put in the Summer Season (July) took the shortest time (25.26 day).Cuttings planted in the Summer Season (July) had the highest number of primary adventitious roots (8.36), the highest number of secondary adventitious roots (17.47), the longest primary root length ( 8.57 cm) and maximum primary root diameter (1.80) .In contrast, plants planted in the Autumn Season of September had the lowest number of primary adventitious roots (4.82), the lowest number of secondary adventitious roots(11.45 ), the shortest primary root length(6.22), and the lowest primary root diameter(1.01 mm).